Olian04/discord-sometimes-helpful-bot/README.md

 ### New Commands

-* Emoji into image.
-Since emoji are really small on discord, a command that turns emoji into larger versions of them selfs (as long as the bot has them stored locally).
 * Ready check: Starting a ready check for a given voice chanel.
 Will display a checklist for all players in the voice channel.
 Will check as READY when a player reacts to the comment.
 * Automatic roll assignment based on the reacted emoji.
 * Help command that shows what the bot can do.